-The former Lakers star’s shocking death with eight others in a helicopter crash Sunday posed knotty challenges to journalists.
+The former Lakers star’s shocking death with eight others in a helicopter crash on Sunday, Jan.
+26, posed knotty challenges to journalists.
 They were called on to chase the truth in an environment where gossip often gallops faster and farther than facts; examine facets of a celebrity who became a brand; and write about a figure whose career and life were both thrilling and thorny.

 All on deadlines as unforgiving as a shot clock.